-4.5 All longitudinal trajectories of vehicles from the NGSIM dataset (a), and (b) the FPCA components $f_1, f_2$ (top) the mean component (bottom) used to dimensionally reduce the trajectories to 2D representations in Fig. 4.6 75 4.6 Decomposition of time series in the training set to representation forms.
-Data points are yellow scattered dots.
-The fitted Gaussian 75 4.7 distribution contours are also shown in blue 75 4.8 jectories" 76 pose only. $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ 77 4.9 Marginal likelihood method: probability that the trajectory is nom- inal.
-The dotted black line is the alarm threshold.
-78 4.10 Computation of Negative LOF with $N{neighbors} = 5$ : (a) The LOF (Local Outlier Factor) for all trajectories, with the first five representing test trajectories and the remaining ones constituting the training set. (b) The LOF's progression over time corresponding to partial observations.
-The dotted lines represent the thresholds 4.11 for the 5% and 95% percentiles 78 4.12 Anomaly scores computed in real-time with Isolation Forest $\ldots$ 79 80 5.1 Allocated V2X channels and their uses, as of current standardiza- 5.2 tion in 2023 85 50 CP: Collective Perception.
-86 5.5 Architecture of the CA service, located in the Facilities Layer ð/
+4.5 All longitudinal trajectories of vehicles from the NGSIM dataset (a), and (b) the FPCA components f_1 , f_2 (top) the mean component (bottom) used to dimensionally reduce the trajectories to 2D representations in Fig. 4.6 75 4.6 representations in Fig. 4.6 13 4.7 distribution contours are also shown in blue 75 4.8 jectories" 76 pose only.
+77 4.9 Marginal likelihood method: probability that the trajectory is nominal.
+The dotted black line is the alarm threshold 78 4.10 Computation of Negative LOF with $N{neighbors} = 5$: (a) The LOF (Local Outlier Factor) for all trajectories, with the first five representing test trajectories and the remaining ones constituting the training set. (b) The LOF's progression over time corresponding to partial observations.
+The dotted lines represent the thresholds for the 5% and 95% percentiles 78 4.11 79 4.12 Anomaly scores computed in real-time with Isolation Forest 5.1 Allocated V2X channels and their uses, as of current standardization in 2023 85 5.2 Architecture of the ETSI ITS-G5 stack.
+Abbreviations: RHS: Road Hazard Signaling, ICRW: Intersection Collision Risk Warning, LCRW: Longitudinal Collision Risk Warning, CA: Cooperative Awareness, DEN: Decentralized Environmental Notification, CP: Collective Perception.
+86 5.3 Architecture of the CA service, located in the Facilities Layer